 3 Active Directory Mistakes to Avoid

 A few months ago, we asked our IT peers on Spiceworks to help us identify some common mistakes new administrators make.
 With more than a 100 replies, there were some definite patterns, or perhaps I should say mistakes.
-Feeling inspired, we created a visual memorandum to help others avoid these errors.
-And, since you cannot have too much of a good thing, we decided to refer back to that discussion and create a new list purely dedicated to Active Directory mistakes.
+Here’s what they had to say:

 Not terminating stale accounts